NSCU-CSC517/LearningRails/DesignPatternsExercises/ruby/proxy_design_pattern/solution/README.md

-# Proxy Design Pattern Exercise in Java
+# Proxy Design Pattern Exercise in Ruby

 ## Description
 * Proxy Design Pattern is reviewed in this example and exercise.